-Estimated Reading Time: 3.5 hr
+Estimated Reading and Video Viewing Time: 4 hr

 Barriers to accessible veterinary care include socioeconomic, transportation, geographic, and knowledge-based barriers.
-These barriers may force owners to make decisions that are against the best interest of their pet’s well-being, including surrender to a shelter or even euthanasia.
+These barriers may force owners to make decisions that are not in the best interest of their pet’s well-being, including surrender to a shelter or even euthanasia.
 There is a compelling and urgent need for the animal welfare community and veterinarians to identify communities with at-risk pets, the barriers to veterinary care in these communities, and solutions for delivery of good healthcare to every pet, regardless of the owner’s socioeconomic and geographic status.

 This module explores the lack of access to veterinary care in underserved communities and describes programs that are working to provide veterinary services to pets in these communities to keep them in their homes, not in a shelter.
 The module also identifies opportunities for shelter veterinarians to collaborate with community-based programs for provision of accessible and affordable healthcare for pets in need.